GowerCampbell/BrightBerry-PomodoroApp/README.md

 ## 🌱 How It’s Used in Real Life

-I use **Blueberry Bloom** daily to manage my attention and structure my learning time.
+I would use **Blueberry Bloom** daily to manage my attention and structure my learning time.
 The visual metaphor of cultivating blueberries mirrors the effort and satisfaction of growing my understanding.
 It keeps me grounded, motivated, and connected to the learning process.

 ## ✨ Features